Paul Bremer: Foreign Service

-That same year he joined the Foreign Service, which sent him first to Kabul, Afghanistan, as a general services officer.
+Bremer joined the United States Foreign Service in 1966, which sent him first to Kabul, Afghanistan, as a general services officer.
 He was assigned to Blantyre, Malawi, as economic and commercial officer from 1968 to 1971.

-During the 1970s, Bremer held various domestic posts with the U.S. State Department, including posts as an assistant to Henry Kissinger from 1972 to 1976.
+During the 1970s, Bremer held various domestic posts with the U.S. State Department, including serving as an assistant to Henry Kissinger from 1972 to 1976.
 He accompanied Kissinger on shuttle diplomacy missions to Israel, Syria, and Egypt to resolve the Yom Kippur War in 1973.
-He was Deputy Chief of Mission in Oslo, Norway, from 1976 to 1979, returning to the United States to take a post of deputy executive secretary of the Department of State, where he remained from 1979 until 1981.
-In 1981, he was promoted to executive secretary and special assistant to Alexander Haig.
+He was Deputy Chief of Mission in Oslo, Norway, from 1976 to 1979, and returned to the United States to serve as deputy executive secretary of the Department of State from 1979 until 1981.
+In 1981, he was promoted to Executive Secretary of the State Department and special assistant to Alexander Haig.

 Ronald Reagan appointed Bremer as ambassador to the Netherlands in 1983 and ambassador-at-large for counterterrorism and coordinator for counterterrorism in 1986.

 Private sector

 Bremer retired from the Foreign Service in 1989 and became managing director at Kissinger and Associates, a worldwide consulting firm founded by Henry Kissinger.
 A career member of the Senior Foreign Service, class of career minister, Bremer received the State Department Superior Honor Award, two Presidential Meritorious Service Awards, and the Distinguished Honor Award from the Secretary of State.
-Before rejoining government in 2003, he was chairman and CEO of Marsh Crisis Consulting, a risk and insurance services firm which is a subsidiary of Marsh & McLennan Companies.
+Before rejoining government in 2003, he was chairman and CEO of Marsh Crisis Consulting, a risk and insurance services subsidiary of Marsh & McLennan Companies.

-He also served as a trustee on the Economic Club of New York, and a board member of Air Products and Chemicals, Inc., Akzo Nobel NV, the Harvard Business School Club of New York and the Netherland-America Foundation.
+Bremer also served as a trustee on the Economic Club of New York, and a board member of Air Products and Chemicals, Inc., Akzo Nobel NV, the Harvard Business School Club of New York and the Netherland-America Foundation.
 He served on the International Advisory Boards of Komatsu Corporation and Chugai Pharmaceuticals.

 Bremer and 1,700 of the employees of Marsh & McLennan had offices in the World Trade Center.
 Bremer's office was in the North Tower.
 In an interview with CNN after the September 11 attacks, he stated that their office was located "above where the second aircraft hit."
 On September 11, he was interviewed in Washington on WRC-TV at 12:30 pm in-studio.

-Bremer and his wife were the founders of the Lincoln/Douglass Scholarship Foundation, a Washington-based nonprofit that provides high school scholarships to inner-city youths.
+Bremer and his wife are the founders of the Lincoln/Douglass Scholarship Foundation, a Washington-based nonprofit that provides high school scholarships to inner-city youths.